 Autism Funding: Better?
 Worse?

-If I see any moneys, I will be astounded.
+If I see any money, I will be astounded.
 I realize some folks really need the money, and I hope they are getting it.

 Currently, I pay a great deal of my income for my son’s education and other needs he has.
 After a lot of arguing with the CRA, I get a little help with tax credits (after a lot of arguing with the CRA), but all the money I am out of pocket is crippling my financial plans.
 I cannot retire, even though I can get a government pension.
 Still, we cannot afford all the help my son needs (occupational therapy, social interaction help, and other areas).

 With all of that, we are lucky.
 My son may end up living independently, but I have to spend money now to make that possible.

 We did get more funding for my son.
-For that I am thankful, however, I am not sure how this is going to work.
-Will I be hit with a, “sorry we shouldn’t have sent that” message?
-The system seems to be in flux, what happens in the future, remains to be seen.
+For that I am thankful.
+However, I am not sure how this will work.
+Will I be hit with a, “Sorry we shouldn’t have sent that” message?
+The system seems to be in flux, what will happen in the future remains to be seen.